ahmedmabdi/Docker-Learning/README.md

-# Docker Learning — CodeCode Module
+# Docker— CoderCo Module

 ## Overview of Skills Learned

-During my Docker learning journey at **CodeCode**, I gained both theoretical understanding and hands-on skills in containerisation, application deployment, and DevOps practices.
+During my Docker learning journey at **CoderCo**, I gained both theoretical understanding and hands-on skills in containerisation, application deployment, and DevOps practices.
 Here are the key skills and concepts I mastered:

 ### 1. Docker Fundamentals